NCH-Motion-Laboratory/configdot/README.md

     {'Apple': 50, 'Banana': 100}

-You can also modify items directly by the attribute syntax:
+You can modify items by the attribute syntax:

     config.food.fruits = ['Watermelon', 'Pineapple']